qbarnes/gmail2maildir/INSTALL.md

 $ ./gmail2maildir
 ```

-Running the tool should open a browser window asking you to "Choose
+Running the tool should open one of two browser windows.

+If you have multiple accounts, the first window will prompt you to
-an account".
-Select your account and on the next page click on the
+"Choose an account".
+Select the account you will use with this tool
-"ALLOW" button.
+and continue to the directions for only having one account.

+If you only have one account, the page will ask you to approve the
+tool's access to your gmail account.
+Click "Allow".

 Back on the shell running `gmail2maildir`, you should see the message
 "Authentication successful." and the tool exits.
 You should now have